BagelNetwork/Client/javascript/README.md

 deleteAsset();
 ```

-This method deletes an Asset by ID.
-You can also confirm this by trying to delete the Asset, which will result in an `error`.
+This documentation provides examples of using Bagels API methods for user management, job handling, model management, and finetuning.
+For additional support, please contact victor@bagel.net 🥯.

 All changes can be viewed on your console.